Satan Was a Lady

 Satan Was a Lady is an American 1975 hardcore pornographic film, produced and directed by Doris Wishman, and starring Bree Anthony, Tony Richards, Annie Sprinkle and Bobby Astyr.

-Plot
+The film was rated X in the United States, the first of Wishman's films to be considered "full-fledged pornography".
+Wishman, however, refused to direct the pornographic scenes herself.
+She worked on the film under pseudonym.
+Wishman was also said to have "later disowned" the film.
+The film remains Wishman's only hardcore pornographic fim with Come With Me My Love (1976).

+Wishman's 2001 film of the same title is not a remake.

+Synopsis

-Claudia (Bree Anthony) and Victor (Tony Richards) are engaged to be married.
-Claudia's sister Terry (Annie Sprinkle) has affairs with Victor and with Bobby (Bobby Astyr) while Victor has another girlfriend on the side (C. J. Laing).
-Meanwhile, Ada (Sandy Foxx) – Terry's mother and Claudia's stepmother – schemes to cheat Claudia out of her inheritance.
-In the end, the entire plot is revealed, but not without dire consequences for Claudia.
+Claudia and Victor are engaged to be married.
+Claudia's sister, Terry, has affairs with both Victor and Bobby while Victor maintains another relationship on the side (C. J. Laing).
+Victor dies.

+Meanwhile, Ada– Terry's mother and Claudia's stepmother – schemes to cheat Claudia out of her inheritance.
+In the end, the entire plot is revealed through Victor, who comes back as a ghost.